SivaAdeesh27/MRAG/README.md

 - **Image Search**: The chatbot can perform image searches related to the queries and display the relevant image.
 - **Custom Styling**: The Gradio interface has custom CSS for a unique look and feel.
 - **Sequential Processing**: Tasks are processed sequentially, ensuring that each step is completed before moving on to the next.
+- **Supports Conversational Flow**: Supports follow up questions bu the user.
+- **Visual Q&A**: Image based question and answering is supported.

 ## Requirements
 - Python 3.8+